Skip to Content

 Reason for the Rosario Rule

-A prior witness statement is useful during cross examination.
-Many times prior statements will contain omissions, contrasts or contradictions that can but used by the criminal defense attorney to attack the prosecutions witnesses.
-At the very least prior inconsistent statements can be used to attack the witnesses credibility.
+A prior witness statement is useful during cross-examination.
+Many times prior statements will contain omissions, contrasts, or contradictions that can be used by the criminal defense attorney to attack the prosecution's witnesses.
+At the very least, prior inconsistent statements can be used to attack the witness's credibility.

 Types of Rosario Written Statements